How To Treat Eating Disorders

 2. Bulimia nervosa

-Bulimia nervosa, often shortened to bulimia, is characterized by a cycle of “binging”—eating large amounts of food—followed by “purging,” typically through self-induced vomiting or use of laxatives, to prevent weight gain.
+Bulimia nervosa, often shortened to bulimia, is an eating disorder characterized by a cycle of “binging”—eating large amounts of food—followed by “purging,” typically through self-induced vomiting or use of laxatives, to prevent weight gain.
 Purging behaviors may cause additional health risks such as dehydration or irregular heartbeat.
-Other common symptoms of bulimia include:
+Other common symptoms of this eating disorder include:

 • Evidence of food binging, such as empty containers or wrappers in a living space